 Calls where the pilot continues to go out for whatever reason?
 The sudden ghostly draft is one of the big reasons.
 Honeywell produces an electronic ignition retrofit kit that is ideal for residential and light commercial gas furnace systems.
 Gas systems that are eligible for an upgrade from standing pilot to electronic ignition (covers BTU ratings up to 270,000).

 Changing a Standing Pilot Boiler to Electronic Ignition | Conversion Upgrade

-The Y8610U Intermittent Pilot Retrofit Kit from Honeywell comes complete with a gas valve (Natural Gas to Propane (LP)) conversion kit in the box), ignition control, electronic spark assembly with flame sensor, ignition wire, and wiring harness.
-A seasoned technician will find wiring this a snap out of the box and the gas valve can be used with either ½” or ¾” pipe so this will work out of the box with little changes made to the gas pipe.
+The Y8610U Intermittent Pilot Retrofit Kit from Honeywell comes complete.
+It comes with a gas valve (Natural Gas to Propane (LP)) conversion kit in the box), ignition control, electronic spark assembly with flame sensor, ignition wire, and wiring harness.
+A seasoned technician will find wiring this a snap.
+Out of the box the gas valve can be used with either ½” or ¾” pipe so this will work with little changes made to the gas pipe.

 Installation Made Easy by Honeywell

 The manifold side of the gas valve is a ½ inch, but the kit comes with a ¾ inch flange if the manifold side of the gas valve requires ¾ inch.
 The gas supply side of the gas valve is a ¾ inch, but Honeywell includes a ¾ inch to ½ inch reducer bushing.

 That makes it possible to use the include gas valve for either ¾ inch pipe or ½ inch black iron pipe.
 The most difficult part of the installation for me is usually not the piping or even the wiring but getting the pilot burner in the correct position to light the main burners.